-In accordance with article No. 10 of Regulation (EU) 537/2014 of the European Parliament and of the Council, of 16 April 2014, and in addition to the key audit matters referred to above, we also provide the following information:
+In accordance with article No. 10 of Regulation (EU) 537/2014 of the European Parliament and of the Council, of April 16,2014, and in addition to the key audit matters referred to above, we also provide the following information:

-- a) We were first appointed as Bank's auditors in the Shareholders' General Meeting of 8 May 2014 for the period from 2014 to 2017, having remained in functions until the current period.
-Our last appointment was in the Shareholders' General Meeting of 24 May 2022 for the years 2022 and 2023. - b) The management has confirmed to us it has no knowledge of any allegation of fraud or suspicions of fraud with material effect in the financial statements.
+- a) We were first appointed as Bank's auditors in the Shareholders' General Meeting of May 8, 2014 for the period from 2014 to 2017, having remained in functions until the current period.
+Our last appointment was in the Shareholders' General Meeting of 24 May 2022 for the first two years of the mandate between 2022 and 2025. - b) The management has confirmed to us it has no knowledge of any allegation of fraud or suspicions of fraud with material effect in the financial statements.
 We have maintained professional scepticism throughout the audit and determined overall responses to address the risk of material misstatement due to fraud in the consolidated financial statements.
-Based on the work performed, we have not identified any material misstatement in the consolidated financial statements due to fraud. - c) We confirm that our audit opinion is consistent with the additional report that was prepared by us and issued to the Group's supervisory board as of this date. - d) We declare that we did not provide any prohibited non-audit services referred to in paragraph 1 of article No. 5 of Regulation (EU) 537/2014 of the European Parliament and of the Council, of 16 April 2014 and that we remain independent of the Group in conducting our audit.
+Based on the work performed, we have not identified any material misstatement in the consolidated financial statements due to fraud. - c) We confirm that our audit opinion is consistent with the additional report that was prepared by us and issued to the Group's supervisory board as of this date.

+d) We declare that we did not provide any prohibited non-audit services referred to in paragraph 1 of article No. 5 of Regulation (EU) 537/2014 of the European Parliament and of the Council, of 16 April 2014 and that we remain independent of the Group in conducting our audit.